PPC-scripts/android-device-USB-connect/README.md

   I currently offer 2 version of the script: the original one, that should be compatible with any Linux distro, and a "antiX only" version, that accesses the devices contents using this OS default File Manager.

+  * Tip: For antiX linux user that use the default Icewm desktop and want to have an icon for this script available in the toolbar:
+   1- save the script.
+   2- antiX Menu- Control Centre - Edit Icewm... - Toolbar tab 3- Add a line with this contents (using the correct full path to your script):

+    prog "Android Device USB Connect" /usr/share/icons/papirus-antix/24x24/devices/phone.png [path/to/script]

+  4- Save the changes and restart Icewm (antiX Menu - Logout arrow- Restart Icewm)